 \begin{proof}

-Consider an online allocation instance, where there are two agents $\{1,2\}$ with identical valuations $v$, and the online items belong to several categories $C_1,\cdots, C_l$.
-In Figure 1, categories are distinguished by colours, and edges of different colours represent items of different categories.
+First, let us consider EF1 or MMS.
+Consider an online allocation instance, where there are two agents $\{1,2\}$ with identical valuations $v$, and the online items belong to several categories $C_1,\ldots, C_l$.
+In Figure \ref{fig1}, categories are distinguished by colours, and edges of different colours represent items of different categories.
 Denote a partition matroid $\mathcal{M}=(T,\mathcal{F})$, $\mathcal{F}=\{S: S\subseteq T, |S\cap C_k|\le 1, \text{for all}~ k\in [l]\}$.
 The valuation $v$ is the rank function of the matroid $\mathcal{M}$; for any item set $S$, the value of $S$ is the number of items of the maximal independent set of $S$.
-For the first arrived item $e_1$, the marginal utilities for agent $1$ and agent $2$ are $1$.
+For the first arrived item $e_1$, the marginal values for agent $1$ and agent $2$ are $1$.
 Without loss of generality, we allocate item $e_1$ to agent $1$.
-When the second item $e_2$ arrives, to avoid breaking fairness, we must allocate it to agent $2$.
-For the third item $e_3$, the marginal utilities for agent $1$ and agent $2$ are $1$.
+When the second item $e_2$ arrives, in order not to break fairness, we must allocate it to agent $2$.
+For the third item $e_3$, the marginal values for agent $1$ and agent $2$ are $1$.
 We will discuss the following two cases.